Make an Appointment: [email protected] | 936-402-6768

 Brittany Klaus, MA, LPC-Associate Supervised by Hope Brown, MA, LPC-S

-Brittany Klaus has a Master's in Clinical Mental Health Counseling from Houston Christian University.
+Brittany Klaus holds a Master's in Clinical Mental Health Counseling from Houston Christian University.
 She received her BA from Howard Payne University.
 Brittany likes to take a client-centered approach and incorporate existential therapy ideals.
 Her focus is on providing a safe, empathetic, and non-judgmental environment to help individuals explore struggles, goals, life changes, or any other topic they wish.
 She understands counseling can be intimidating but wants anyone considering therapy to know that meeting with her will always be in a safe space.
-She enjoys working with individuals of any age but is passionate about helping kids, teenagers, and young adults.
+She enjoys working with individuals of any age, and is very passionate about helping kids, teenagers, and young adults.

 Need Help Finding the Office?